SyraAudio/Unison/README.md

 **All protocol values are given in hexadecimal.**

-Transmissions consist of block of 4 bytes (so 4, 8, 12, 16, 20, etc. bytes), always starting with `80` to identify the unsion protocol.
+Transmissions consist of block of 4 bytes (so 4, 8, 12, 16, 20, etc. bytes), always starting with `80` or `8i` (where `i` is a 4 bit connection id) to identify the unsion protocol.

 ## Opening a connection